-actuarial gains unrecognised as well (being 2.0% of RWA).
-Also, all of these seven institutions had, as at 31 December 2012, total assets of more than EUR 100 billion, with two institutions having more than EUR 500 billion of total assets.

-- 77.Based on the analysis performed, the CT1 ratio of one institution would fall below 6% in any of the years of the period assessed only because of the introduction of these changes (the group breaching 6% threshold due the introduced changes), but this banking group already had a relatively low CT1 ratio (6.7%) under the previous requirements.
-Similarly, for two institutions the CT1 ratio would fall below 8% in any of the years of the period assessed because of the introduction of these changes. - 78.
-Another measure of the volatility of own funds resulting from defined benefit pension funds could be the year-on-year change in a ratio defined as: the amount of defined benefit pension liability27 (only) under the revised IAS 19 to the original reported CT1 capital28.
-The results from the comparison of these ratios indicate that for 25 institutions in the sample, the ratio of defined benefit pension liabilities under the revised IAS 19 to the CT1 capital remained up to ±5% of the CT1 capital during the whole period assessed.
-For 16 institutions, the ratio of net defined pension liabilities to the CT1 capital fluctuated in the range between ±5% and ±10% of the CT1 capital during the period, due to higher amount of actuarial gains and losses compared to the change in the CT1 capital for the same period, while for ten institutions net defined pension liabilities to the CT1 capital fluctuated above ±10% of the CT1 capital during the period. - 79.When assessing the year-to-year change in this ratio for 40 institutions in the sample, the ratio of defined benefit pension liabilities under the revised IAS 19 to the CT1 capital changed by up to ±5% of the previous year's respective ratio.
+- 31 December 2012, all of these seven institutions had total assets of more than EUR 100 billion, with two institutions having more than EUR 500 billion of total assets. - 77.Based on the analysis, the CT1 ratio of one institution would fall below 6% in any of the years of the period assessed due solely to the introduction of these changes (the group breaching 6% threshold due the introduced changes), but this banking group already had a relatively low CT1 ratio (6.7%) under the previous requirements.
+Similarly, for two institutions, the CT1 ratio would fall below 8% in any of the years of the period assessed because of the introduction of these changes. - 78.Another measure of the volatility of own funds resulting from defined benefit pension funds could be the year-on-year change in a ratio defined as: the level of defined benefit pension liabilities29 (only) under the revised IAS 19 to the original reported CT1 capital30.
+The results from the comparison of these ratios indicate that for 25 institutions in the sample, the ratio of defined benefit pension liabilities under the revised IAS 19 to the CT1 capital remained up to ± 5% of the CT1 capital during the whole period assessed.
+For 16 institutions, the ratio of net defined pension liabilities to the CT1 capital fluctuated in the range between ± 5% and ± 10% of the CT1 capital during the period, due to higher actuarial gains and losses compared to the change in the CT1 capital for the same period, while for ten institutions net defined pension liabilities to the CT1 capital fluctuated above ± 10% of the CT1 capital during the period. - 79.
+When assessing the year-to-year change in this ratio for 40 institutions in the sample, the ratio of defined benefit pension liabilities under the revised IAS 19 to the CT1 capital changed by up to ±5% of the previous year's respective ratio.
 For seven institutions, the ratio of net defined pension liabilities to the CT1 capital changed by between ±5% and ±10% of the previous year's respective ratio, while for four institutions net defined pension liabilities to the CT1 capital fluctuated above ±10% of the CT1 capital during the period.
-For two out of the four institutions showing a fluctuation above ±10% of CT1, the ratio of net defined pension liabilities to the CT1 capital fluctuated in the range of -13% to +3% and -22% to -9% of the CT1 capital respectively during the period, while for the other two institutions the ratio fluctuated just above ±10% of CT1.
-The one of the two institutions29 with the relatively higher fluctuation of defined benefit pension liabilities to the CT1 capital had a low CT1 capital compared to the amount of defined benefit pension liabilities (the defined pension liabilities being between 31%-53% of the CT1 capital during the period) and a change in the defined
+For two out of the four institutions showing a fluctuation above ±10% of CT1, the ratio of net defined pension liabilities to the CT1 capital fluctuated in the range of -13% to +3% and -22% to -9% of the CT1 capital during the period, while for the other two institutions the ratio fluctuated just above ±10% of CT1.
+One of the two institutions with relatively high fluctuation of defined benefit pension liabilities to the CT1 capital had a low CT1 capital compared to the level of defined benefit pension liabilities (the defined pension liabilities being between 31%-53% of the CT1 capital during the period) and a change in the defined benefit pension liabilities over the period had a relatively high impact on the CT1 capital, given that the CT1 capital was relatively low (compared to the defined benefit liabilities).

-27 Defined benefit assets have been excluded from this measure given that an offsetting effect exists in own funds from the impact of the recognition of actuarial gains/losses and the deduction of net defined pension assets under the CRR.
+29 Defined benefit assets have been excluded from this measure given that an offsetting effect may exist in own funds from the impact of the recognition of actuarial gains/losses and the deduction of net defined pension assets under the CRR.

-28 CT1 capital as originally reported without the impact of the revised IAS 19 and the deduction of net benefit pension assets.
+30 CT1 capital as originally reported without the impact of the revised IAS 19 and the deduction of net benefit pension assets.